Binary patterns in the Prouhet-Thue-Morse sequence: Typical finite binary patterns

 We next indicate for each of the words in the statement of the theorem an endomorphism $\varphi$ of~$\{a,b\}^+$ not of the forms $\mu^n$ and $\xi\circ\mu^n$ that maps it to a segment of~$\mathbf{t}$: \begin{itemize} \item $aabab$: $\varphi(a)=a$, $\varphi(b)=b^2aba^2b$; \item $abaaba$: $\varphi(a)=a$, $\varphi(b)=b^2$; \item $aabbaab$: $\varphi(a)=a$, $\varphi(b)=bab$. \end{itemize} The verification of all these statements amounts to routine calculations.

-Less straightforward is the verification that there are no other atypical words.
+Showing that there are no other atypical words requires more work.
 Note that a word is typical if it has a typical factor.
 Hence, also excluding variants and words that satisfy the criterion of Theorem~\ref{t:substitutions}, we obtain the following reduced list of words remaining to be treated:

 We proceed to show that each word $w$ in the list~\eqref{eq:small-typical} is typical.
 For that purpose, assume that $\varphi$ is an endomorphism of~$\{a,b\}^+$ such that $\varphi(w)$ is a segment of~$\mathbf{t}$.